-When the school becomes aware of a student with a contagious/communicable disease, the school shall notify the appropriate parents/guardians in writing.
-Appropriate information on the disease may be attached to the school's notification, if the information is provided by a health care source such as a hospital or licensed health agency.
-Health professionals determine the incubation period for contagious diseases/conditions.
-Students excluded from school due to a communicable disease must present a written and signed statement from a physician indicating that the student is non-contagious and may return to school.
+When school becomes the aware of а student with а contagious/ communicable disease, the school shall notify the appropriate parents/guardians in writing.
+Appropriate information on the disease may be attached to the school's notification, if the information is provided bv a health care source such as a hospital or licensed health agency.

+determine professionals the Health incubation period for contagious diseases/ conditions.
+Students excluded from school due to a communicable disease must and signed statement from a physician indicating that the student is nonpresent a written contagious and may return to school.